tensorush/tensorush.github.io/content/psg.md

 What about entropy, though?
 The steady universal increase of chaos is a physical law, right?
 Wrong!

-While it is true that entropy is increasing overall and uniformly across the Universe, that doesn't mean it can't decrease here and there once in while!
+While it is true that entropy is increasing overall across the Universe, that doesn't mean it can't drop here and there once in while!

-Similarly, you can scratch your first intuition of a human life being a negative or zero-sum game and enjoy a little happiness harvesting negative entropy in this flying pocket of space-time we call Earth!
+Similarly, you can scratch your first intuition of a human life being a negative or zero-sum game and enjoy yourself harvesting negative entropy on this rocky ripple in space-time we call Earth!

 <!-- The Fool vs The World -->